DanielBarie/FritzingBuild/README.md

 # What?
 Obviously building Fritzing for teaching purposes.
 The goal is having a release and building a VM for students to explore electrical circuits and their simulation using Fritzing.

+We'll build with the latest (as of writing) version of Qt which is 6.6.1.
+For the brave: Download any version greater than 6.5.2 (minimum requirement for Fritzing) at https://download.qt.io/archive/qt/

 Compilation will give some deprecation warnings regarding Qt functions.
 Will work anyway, we'll maybe have to re-visit this if Qt remove/change these functions.

 # Why?